Clean Truck Check (HD I/M)

 As of January 2023, Roadside Emissions Monitoring Devices (REMD) are being used throughout California to screen for potential high emitting vehicles.
 Owners of vehicles identified as potential high emitters are issued a Notice to Submit to Testing (NST) letter and have 30 days to submit a passing emissions test to CARB.
 Failure to submit a passing test may result in an enforcement violation.
 Enforcement staff are also conducting roadside inspections now to verify compliance.

-If you receive a NST letter, please refer to the If You Receive A Notice to Submit to Testing (NST) Letter website.
+If you receive a NST letter, please visit If You Receive A Notice to Submit to Testing (NST) Letter.

 Vehicle reporting is proposed to open October 1, 2023, and must be completed by December 31, 2023, and annually thereafter.
 During this time, vehicle owners will be required to use the Clean Truck Check database system to report vehicle and owner information and submit an annual $30 per vehicle compliance fee.